munia121/assignment-11-client/README.md

 # LiveURL: https://glittery-palmier-08a14a.netlify.app/

 # Overview
-- WeaveWonder is a art and craft categorize website where the website owner selling their painting and art and craft product related to this category.
-This is my 10th assignment At programming hero .
-In this project, I add many section and pages .
-Project feature is.: user can add their own product.
-Customize it.
-And I am working on many features .
+LibraryGenesis
+LibraryGenesis is an online library platform where can explore various books, engage in transactions , and participate in different event actives.
+Then main concept of the website is to provide users with information about books and supply them with their desired reads.
+The website aims to facilitate users in finding information about books and providing the necessary books accordingly.

-# Feauter:
+# Features:
-Feature-1: Through this project a user can add art and craft of his choice.

-Feature-2: A user can remove and update the added art and crafts as per his choice through this project.
+Feature-1: Brrowing and Renewal: Enable users to borrow books online and specify the duration of the loan period.
+Allow for online renewal of borrowed items if they are not on hold for another user.

+Feature-2: User Account: Allow users to create where they can manage their borrowing history, renew books, place holds , and create reading lists

-Feature-3: Book Borrowing and Renewals:Online booking and reservation system for books.
+Feature-3 : Book Borrowing and Renewals:Online booking and reservation system for books.
 Ability for users to renew borrowed books online, if allowed.

 # Tecnology used:
 <b> react, javascript, nodejs, mongodb, expressjs, firebase, html-css,tailwind.</b>